 Why?
 Your brain reserves its energy for super stressful, life-threatening emergencies.
-You have a built-in fight-or-fight response that was designed to help you (and our species) survive in the wild.
+You have a built-in fight-or-flight response that was designed to help you (and our species) survive in the wild.

 The problem?
 It’s completely irrelevant to your life today, which isn’t in the wild.

 We’re no longer hunter-gatherers in this modern age (case and point if you’re reading this article from a computer screen).

 So, even though saving your brain’s conscious decision-making power is super convenient if you’re being chased by a bear, it just doesn’t make much sense in today’s modern environment.